influxdata/docs-v2/content/enterprise_influxdb/v1.8/guides/migration.md

 2. [Set up InfluxDB Enterprise meta nodes](#set-up-influxdb-enterprise-meta-nodes)
 3. [Set up InfluxDB Enterprise data nodes](#set-up-influxdb-enterprise-data-nodes)
 4. Do one of the following:
     - [Migrate a data set with zero downtime](#migrate-a-data-set-with-zero-downtime).
+We recommend using this method to create a portable backup first.
 This method lets you move data between OSS and Enterprise as you're testing the migration.
     - [Migrate a data set with downtime](#migrate-a-data-set-with-downtime).
 Note, with this method, you cannot move data from Enterprise back to OSS.
-This method is useful if you're not able to run a portable backup, for example, for any of the following reasons:
+This method is useful if you're not able to run a portable backup.
+Some reasons you may not be able to create a portable backup:
-     - Data set exceeds a certain size (roughly 10 databases or more, or more than 500 shards per database)
+     - Data set exceeds a certain size
      - Hardware requirements aren't available
-     - Time constraints
+     - Time constraints (large data sets increase the time needed to back up data)

 ### Upgrade InfluxDB to the latest version